farzadafi/No_SQL/Redis/README.md

 RPOPLPUSH source destination-----------remove the last element in a list, prepend it to another list and return it BLPOP key [key ...] timeout------------remove and get the first element in a list, or block until one is available BRPOP key [key ...] timeout------------remove and get the last element in a list, or block until one is available

+<h4>Sets:</h4>
+A set is similar to a list, except it does not have a specific order and each element may only appear once.

+SADD key member [member ...]-----add the given value to the set SCARD key------------------------get the number of members in a set SREM key member [member ...]-----remove the given value from the set SISMEMBER mySet value------------test if the given value is in the set.
+SMEMBERS mySet-------------------return a list of all the members of this set SUNION key [key ...]-------------combine two or more sets and returns the list of all elements SINTER key [key ...]-------------intersect multiple sets SMOVE source destination member--move a member from one set to another SPOP key [count]-----------------remove and return one or multiple random members from a set
 </pre>